 Optional day trip to Nara

 We had a third day to spare in Kyoto, so we took a short half day trip to Nara using the JR Rail pass.
 Nara is a beautiful little town, one of the oldest in Japan, and they’ve managed to keep the sanctity of the place, with lovely deer around.
-More of this in my next blog post.
+You can read my post on Nara here.

 Where to stay